 mcp_github_enterprise_get_pull_request(owner="octocat", repo="hello-world", pull_number=1)

-// Create a pull request
+// Create a new pull request

 mcp_github_enterprise_create_pull_request(